 The obstacles are listed from most common to least common.
 Remember, it’s not a problem if you experience one or more of these issues or any issue at all.
 The key is to know it, use the tools provided to overcome it and enlist the support of trainers and other students.
 This is what your training community is for.
 And this is specifically what successful coaches do!

-Lack of confidence and/or fear of failure were by far the #1 obstacle to coaching success, according to a whopping 43% of respondents.
+Lack of confidence and/or fear of failure were by far the #1 obstacle to becoming a successful life coach, according to a whopping 43% of respondents.

-Trainees were worried about their performance when it came to coaching executives and businesses.
+Trainees were worried about their performance when it came to coaching clients.
 Could they pull it off?
-Why would business executives take them seriously?
+Why would coaching clients take them seriously?
 Worse, what if they tried and failed?

 Here at iNLP Center, we help our students overcome their fear of failure and confidence issues in the following ways:

 High support.
 Our team of trainers is ever-ready to answer your questions at any point in your training.
 You can attend almost-daily virtual classes, email or Skype, call or engage in the private student community.
 We understand your confidence concerns and are prepared to support you.

 Customized training.
 We help you tailor your training to your individual needs, point out the methods you are likely to find most helpful and coaching you along the way.